-A synthetic resin in which the polymer units are linked by urethane groups.
+Polyurethane is a synthetic resin in which the polymer units are linked by urethane groups.

-This protective finish is resistant to spills and scratching.
+This protective finish is resistant to scratching.
 Polyurethane tubing comes naturally in a transparent amber cast but is also available in custom colors.
-Polyurethanes degree of hardness can vary, although only from flexible to semi-rigid in this case.
+Polyurethane’s degree of hardness can vary, although only from flexible to semi-rigid in this case.
 On the flipside, polyester can withstand sustained high temperatures more capably than polyethers.

 Polyurethane is recommended for applications that require a tighter bend radius.

-Polyurethane provides excellent abrasion resistance, offering protection from oils and fuel.
+It provides excellent abrasion resistance, offering protection from oils and fuel.
 However, polyester-based polyurethane tubing is more resistant to fuels and oils.

 Have any questions about our usage of polyurethane in plastic extrusion?
 Get in touch!